 “Well Elaine, why don’t you sit down with everyone else?
 We’ll get started soon.”

 I looked around, and saw Lyra!
 How did I miss her first-time round?
+Her somewhat tattered tunic made her stand out, the victim of one of her many fights.
 She clearly saw me as well, and jumped up to hug me!

 “Lyra!”
 I exclaimed, completely forgetting where we were.